-Cool down this summer with these vegan kombucha fruit popsicles.
+Cool down this summer with these vegan real fruit popsicles made with kombucha.
 These popsicles are the perfect healthy summer snack made with no added sugar and will leave your gut happy.

 I’m a huge kombucha fan.
 I love it so much that instead of just drinking it, I love finding creative ways to use it in recipes.
-Since you guys loved my vegan peach melba kombucha float that I made a few summers back, I thought it would be fun to develop another kombucha themed treat to help you cool down this summer with these low calorie vegan kombucha fruit popsicles!
+Since you guys loved my vegan peach melba kombucha float that I made a few summers back, I thought it would be fun to develop another kombucha themed treat to help you cool down this summer with these real fruit popsicles!

 Yes definitely!
-You can make them using a muffin tin, yogurt cups, or even ice cub trays would work.
+You can make them using a muffin tin, yogurt cups, or even ice cube trays would work.

 I personally prefer to use fruit flavoured kombucha for these popsicles to make a sweet treat, but you can of course experiment with different kombucha flavours and combinations.
 Here are some of my favourite kombucha and fruit combos that you can experiment with:

-Banana Cream Pie Healthy Ice Pops with Berries & Chocolate Shell
+- Banana Cream Pie Popsicles with Magic Shell

-Now tell me, have you made homemade fruit popsicles before?
-Which fruits would you put in these vegan kombucha fruit popsicles?
+Now tell me, have you made homemade real fruit popsicles before?
+Which fruits would you put in these kombucha popsicles?
 Let me know by leaving a comment below.

 Vegan Kombucha Fruit Popsicles